BANDDIT/BANDDIT/README.md

 ## 🚀 What I'm Working On
 - Exploring advanced iOS features and improving app performance
-- Continuously learning to create better app experiences
+- Continuously learning new knowledge and skills

 ## 🧠 Tech Stack
 - **Languages**: Swift, Objective-C